FangruLin144/Individual-Project-Adjoint-Based-Planar-MWDevice-Design/README.md

 This project opens up several directions for further development:

-- Integration of Practical EM Constraints
+- **Integration of Practical EM Constraints**

-  Future iterations can incorporate additional electromagnetic constraints—such as impedance matching or bandwidth targets—directly into the objective function.
+  Future iterations can incorporate additional electromagnetic constraints — such as impedance matching or bandwidth targets — directly into the objective function.
 This would enable more robust, application-aware optimization outcomes without relying on manual filtering or tuning.

-- Adjoint-Enhanced Surrogate Optimization
+- **Adjoint-Enhanced Surrogate Optimization**

   Surrogate-based optimizers like the Trust Region Framework (TRF) can be improved using adjoint-derived gradients.
 Since adjoint methods provide highly efficient and accurate sensitivity information, they can correct local surrogate models and support multi-directional exploration, improving convergence and reducing sensitivity to local minima.